Skip to main content

 Downloading the archives and extracting them might take a while.

-Now, the reconstruction workspace should look as follows (irrelevant files omitted):
+When reconstructing the whole history, the workspace should look as follows (irrelevant files omitted):

 .